How Optical Illusion Art Is Represented Today?

 Today, the rise of technology, and the merge between science, mathematics, and art, is present in almost every example of the contemporary art piece.
 The interdisciplinary approach to art allows and favors in fact emergence of technology used by artists to push the boundaries of space and perception.
 The questioning of the ‘real’ space and our existence in the virtual reality is no longer a puzzle for any of us.
 The virtual space, the Internet Art, the dominance of the computer, is something that is an everyday thing for the young and old.
 The perception of the world and the world itself is frequently challenged and most artists today focus their practice on pushing the boundaries.

 Once seen as an art of the spray can and rebellion, the street art is, in fact, today one of the major art movements.
 From the simple graffiti works and stencil paintings, street artists today are reinforcing this field.
-Mastering the 2D, many have also moved into 3D and major cities and streets are often settings for illusionistic art pieces.
+Mastering the 2D, many have also moved into 3D works that evoke optical illusion art and major cities and streets are often settings for illusionistic art pieces.
 On many of the street pavements of many different cities, elaborate chalk art, questioning and challenging the perception, is using 3D drawing techniques.
 Producing street paintings, that are following the 500-year old technique, known as anamorphic art, the images can only be seen in its proper perspective from one specific view.
 The flat surface of the pavement is in many examples transformed into 3D river banks, caves, furious waterfalls, or edges that prevent our fall into the deep cave, or off the top of an ice glacier.

-The Eye is Not Allowed to Rest
+The Eye Is Not Allowed to Rest

 The anamorphic art and the 3D drawings have taken the flat surface of the paper and used it to create immense depth, images that seem to pop out from the page.
 In fact, the image is still flat, but the positioning and the angle from which the public sees these works is what makes up the work.
 This is one example, the second would require the use of a mirror, and in this case, the reflection in the mirror would present the image.
 Apart from the use of the flat surface of the paper or even canvas and the creation of contemporary anamorphic art examples, many different artists are experimenting with actual 3D drawing in space.
 The newfound freedom of expression for many artists is a dance, a step into the page.
 What seems to be an illusionistic element here, is that the drawing, almost by magic appears to us on the flat screen of the computer or projection canvas.
 We don’t get to see the actual mark making on the flat surface but in the air itself.